Generic Glyphosate VS RoundUp

 Backpack Sprayer on lawn

-Glyphosate is a herbicide active ingredient that delivers non-selective control of invasive plants.
-The term “non-selective” means that the chemical has the capacity to kill or harm most plants it touches—whether it be weeds, grass, flowers, or sometimes trees.
+Glyphosate is an herbicide active ingredient that delivers non-selective control of invasive plants.
+The term “non-selective” means that the chemical has the capacity to kill or harm most plants it touches—whether weeds, grass, flowers, or trees.

-In order to work, Glyphosate needs to be absorbed through plant foliage (leaves, etc.).
-Once it does, it travels through the plants system to disrupt its development and essential processes until it breaks down and dies.
+Glyphosate must be absorbed through plant foliage (leaves, etc.) to work.
+Once it does, it travels through the plant's system to disrupt its development and essential processes until it breaks down and dies.

-Glyphosate is used to kill weeds in and around fences, trees, driveways, flower beds, walkways, shrubs, and lawns invaded by weed to prepare for renovations and garden preparations.
+Glyphosate kills weeds in and around fences, trees, driveways, flower beds, walkways, shrubs, and lawns invaded by weeds to prepare for renovations and garden preparations.

-When using Glyphosate, it's important to be careful not to spray your valuable and desirable plants, since again Glyphosate will kill most plants that absorb the product through foliage.
+When using Glyphosate, it's important to be careful not to spray your valuable and desirable plants since Glyphosate will kill most plants that absorb the product through the foliage.

 RoundUp or Generic Glyphosate?